 What, really, is there to say in the face of such transcendent stupidity?
 Seriously, there are more brains in cracked jewel case than these folks are demonstrating.
 It is Stage 1 idiocy to care in the slightest whether little girls have or use bubble guns.
 Stage 2 manifests as censoring speech referring to actions which are a). entirely innocent b). still hypothetical and c). off school property.
 Stage 3, which ought to get you locked up for your own protection, consists of construing the actions of a kindergartener—any actions, any kindergartener—as even in the general vicinity of terroristic.

 Alas, Gentle Reader, there’s an Exhibit D. Another kindergartner, this one a boy named Joseph Cardosa, attends Hyannis West Elementary School on Cape Cod.
 His crime against humanity?
 Making a gun out of Legos… at an after-school program.
 This being a first offense against the divinely inspired regulation that kids should under no circumstances be allowed to behave like kids, he was able to escape with a warning.
-A second crime of this earth-shaking magnitude will result in a two-week suspension for the program.
+A second crime of this earth-shaking magnitude will result in a two-week suspension from the program.
 After all, quoth the village idiot principal, the pseudo-gun was a “threat to other children and other children could have been scared.”
 No one apparently pointed out that “could have” is a pretty fuzzy term.
 And the fact is, of course, that the other five year olds knew perfectly well it wasn’t a real gun: they, unlike the adults of the case, seem to be able to distinguish reality from fantasy.
 (Note: this does not render the case of the little boy who shot himself with a real gun he thought was a toy any less tragic.
 But there’s a difference between a toy a child pretends to believe is real and an actual weapon that some idiot thinks needs to match her shoes, or some damned thing.)

 When I started writing this piece, there were four examples of administrative lunacy.
 But I didn’t write fast enough… now there are five, and the cases are stacking up like cordwood.
 So: Exhibit E, and please, God, let me get this posted before there’s an F. So… 2nd-grader Alex Evans was suspended by Mary Blair Elementary School in Loveland, CO, for “[throwing a] pretend grenade at an imaginary box that had something evil inside.”
 This makes sense because Principal Valerie Lara-Black pretty clearly has an utterly imaginary right to be anywhere within cell phone range of a position of authority.